HDest-Community/HexaDoken-Legacy-Continued/readme.md

 This is a fix/update of HexaDoken's original 'Hideous Destructor' addons.
 It currently adds both recast support and proper spawners for the No-Scope Boss.
-Current plans are to update most of HexaDoken's addons and add them to this, minus the joke ones.
+Current plans are to update most of HexaDoken's addons and add them to this, minus the vanilla items like the Speedloader hunter and revolver, which get ted-tweaks treatment.

 Credits: